CopernicaMarketingSoftware/Documentation/SMTPeter/personalization/programming.md

 ```

 But what if there's also a Sarah in your mailing list.
 You wouldn't want
-to display nothing to her, wouldn't you?
+to display nothing to her, would you?
 That's where the {elseif} becomes
 the protagonist.

 ```text